pthom/imgui_manual/Readme.md

 ---

+First time Build:

+1. `chmod +x install.sh`

+2. `./install.sh` The resulting files will be in the bin directory.
+This is a very long build process.

-Alternative build options:
+Every other time build options:

-Build:
+If you made changes to the imgui_manual code and want to re-build the application, simply run

+`docker-compose -p JRPC-linux-buildsystèmes -f build-Linux.yaml up --no-deps --build`

+Most of the time spent in the install.sh script is installing and building the image which is responsible for building your code.
+Once you have compiled it once, every other time you can just run it with the new codebase, and it will compile it.
+If you add more dependencies to this code, you might need to add those dependenies to the buildsystèmes Dockerfile and re-build the image.

+Full Build steps:

-1. `git clone https://github.com/jrynkiew/jrpc_beta` or get it some other way
+1. `git clone https://github.com/jrynkiew/jrpc_beta` or get it some other way.
+The install.sh script is enough to compile the whole project.

-2. `cd jrpc_beta` (this is the name for the wrapper around hello_imgui)
+2. `cd jrpc_beta` (this is the name for the wrapper around imgui_manual)

 3. `sudo apt-get install docker`(you might need to do some extra configuration to get docker running for your user)

 4. `sudo apt-get install docker-compose`

-5. `git submodule update --init --recursive`
+5. `git submodule update --init --recursive` (initialize imgui_manual dependencies)

+change /external/hello_imgui/src/hello_imgui CMakeLists.txt line 89 to
+`target_link_libraries(${target_name} PUBLIC SDL2 SDL2main)` (This has to be changed by pthom, in the hello_imgui dependency, or changed manually as described here)

 4. `cd build`